 If you have saved your home deposit, there’s no delay.
 Get out there and find the home you can afford. 🙂 For everyone else, in this blog post, we provide tips on how to build up a deposit to buy your first home.

 Even with a depressed housing market, dampening property prices nationwide, buying a home is still a oversized ticket item, and you’ll need to borrow the majority of the purchase price.
 If you meet home loan lenders’ criteria, they’ll happily lend you the funds.
 However, you will also be required to put some funds in, called a ‘deposit’.

 Deposit – How much do I need?

 The deposit is usually a percentage of the property purchase price, and it can range from 30% to as little as 5%, depending on the lender and the terms.

 If you’re like most wage earners, you’re living from pay packet to pay packet.
 You’re not likely to have much in the way of saving, which makes it very hard to come up with the deposit to get onto the property ladder.
 So unless you can get the deposit from someone else, you’ll need to form a savings habit and put some of your wages into a deposit account ‘before’ you spend it.

 So how much do you need to save for a home deposit, and how much do you need to save every month until you’ve got it?

 Start with the end in sight

-Let’s say you’ll need £150,000, and you know from asking a mortgage broker or your bank manager that you will need a 20 percent deposit.
-The math on this is easy: 20% of £150,000 = £60,000.
+Let’s say you’ll need £150,000, and you know from asking a mortgage broker or your bank manager that you will need a 20% deposit.
+The math is easy: 20% of £150,000 = £60,000.
 You need to save £60,000 for your home deposit.
-Saving this amount of money, looks like Everest, but let’s carry on because you can do it.
+Saving this money looks like Everest, but let’s continue because you can do it.